elalfymohamed/Espresso/README.md

 ## How it works

-Caffeine creates an **IOKit power management assertion** via `IOPMAssertionCreateWithName`, using the `kIOPMAssertionTypeNoDisplaySleep` type.
+Espresso creates an **IOKit power management assertion** via `IOPMAssertionCreateWithName`, using the `kIOPMAssertionTypeNoDisplaySleep` type.
 This prevents both display sleep and idle system sleep for as long as the assertion is held.

-When you turn Caffeine off — manually or by timer expiry — the assertion is released with `IOPMAssertionRelease` and normal sleep behavior resumes.
+When you turn Espresso off — manually or by timer expiry — the assertion is released with `IOPMAssertionRelease` and normal sleep behavior resumes.

-Assertions are tied to the process, so macOS automatically releases them if the app quits unexpectedly.
-The app also releases explicitly on termination via `applicationWillTerminate`.